 How frequent should the meetings be and with what format?

 need to be asked.

-If you are at this stage I can provide some input and support,
+If you are at this stage I can provide some input and support

-if you share my values.
+.
 Icebreakers, Short talks, Q&A, Office Hours, Community Announcements, Education, Pitches are the basic ingredients, together with a laser like focus on welcoming and participant experience will be important.

 Doing good events,

 Assessing local competences and skills is important.
 In some cases there may be a need to “train the trainers”/ Teaching the entrepreneurs to teach.
 This is very much a question of local conditions.
 Many entrepreneurs are natural trainers, because they have all had to do develop on boarding and training processes for their staff.

 In other cases, one person entrepreneurs/freelancers (or people in the school/University) may have no idea how important training and development is to successful enterprises, because they never thought about it.

 A really bad workshop may be worse than nothing, although as my father told me “the best is sometimes the enemy of the good.”

 If you care and want to do a good event, it is better to do something than nothing.
 There has never been so much know how available for free on how to do things well as now.
 10 minutes on Google is often enough.